Blogs Vs. Big Media

 I can only predict that by the end of the year blogs will have moved up the trustworthiness ranking and News Sites will fall.
 What do you think?

-I'm a marketing communications writer/blogger and I also provide client services, project management and prospect generation services for my firm.
+I'm a SEO consultant and I also work on social media marketing, content development, and client services for an internet marketing company in Vancouver, BC.
 I help clients develop a strategy for their campaign and see the success of that project through til the end.
 I enjoy writing, music, guitar, singing, fashion, art, and running.
-I live in Vancouver, BC and I studied at Okanagan University and ...
+I live in Vancouver, BC and I studied at Okanagan College ...

 Social Media Today